 Brookneal in Campbell County, Virginia — The American South (Mid-Atlantic)

 Location.
-37° 2.77′ N, 78° 56.543′ W. Marker is in Brookneal, Virginia, in Campbell County.
-Marker is on Main Street south of East Rush Street (County Route 1103), on the right when traveling south.
+37° 2.032′ N, 78° 53.918′ W. Marker is in Brookneal, Virginia, in Campbell County.
+Marker can be reached from Red Hill Road (County Route 677) one mile Staunton Hill Road (County Route 619), on the right when traveling south.
+The Quarter Place Trail head is north of the parking lot and and 50 ft west of the Patrick Henry bust in the Commonwealth Courtyard.
+Follow the trail for ½ mile to its terminus at the Slave and African American Cemetery.
 Touch for map.
-Marker is at or near this postal address: 271 Main St, Brookneal VA 24528, United States of America.
+Marker is at or near this postal address: 1250 Red Hill Rd, Brookneal VA 24528, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Quarter Place Trailhead (within shouting distance of this marker); Red Hill (within shouting distance of this marker); a different marker also named Red Hill (within shouting distance of this marker); Henry Family Graveyard (about 500 feet away, measured in a direct line); Last Law Office of Patrick Henry (about 600 feet away); Osage Orange Tree (about 600 feet away); Patrick Henry House (about 600 feet away); Slave Cabin (about 700 feet away).
 Touch for a list and map of all markers in Brookneal.